JuliaSmoothOptimizers/MUMPS.jl/README.md

 ````
 brew tap homebrew/science  # if not already done
-brew install mumps --with-mpi --with-scotch5 [--with-openblas]  # use openblas at your option
+brew install mumps [--with-scotch5] [--with-openblas]  # use scotch/openblas at your option
 ````

 At the Julia prompt, type